On the risk levels of distributionally robust chance constrained problems: Comparison of the perturbed risk levels

 In the following, we compare the RVD to the distances in~\cite{tsengRandomConvexApproximations2016a,jiangDatadrivenChanceConstrained2016} for a fixed ambiguity in a finite set of normal distributions.
 We focus on PRLs, as they ensure distributional robustness via a straightforward reformulation and therefore, we only consider these discrepancy functionals and omit other discrepancy functionals that are well suited for normal distributions such as the Gelbrich distance.

-For this comparison we assume a discrete ambiguity set of 25 normal distributions $\mathcal{N}(\mu_i,\sigma_i)$ with means and standard deviations uniformly distributed on $\mu_i\in\left[-1,1\right],\ \sigma_i \in \left[1,2\right]$.
+We assume a discrete ambiguity set of 25 normal distributions $\mathcal{N}(\mu_i,\sigma_i)$ with means and standard deviations uniformly distributed on $\mu_i\in\left[-1,1\right],\ \sigma_i \in \left[1,2\right]$.
 These discrete distributions could be the result of a bootstrapping procedure to determine the ambiguity set from data.
 For each of the discrepancy functionals presented in this section, we find the nominal distribution minimizing the size of the ambiguity set to encompass all of the 25 normal distributions by solving

-The code to perform the calculations can be found in the supplementary repository\footnote{ \url{https://github.com/MoritzHein/DistriRobRiskLev}}.
+The code is openly available\footnote{ \url{https://github.com/MoritzHein/DistriRobRiskLev}}.
 For the RVD, the Hellinger distance as well as the Kullback-Leibler distance, closed form expressions for normal distributions exist~\cite{pardoStatisticalInferenceBased2006}.
 For the other discrepancy functionals, the integrals defining the functionals are approximated via the trapezoidal rule.
 The resulting nominal distributions and the respective size of the ambiguity sets are displayed in Table~\ref{tab:Nominal_Distributions}.